dwidge/sweepy/README.md

 # usage

-1. Go to Train
+1. Go to Self Localize
 2. Add a few Cave/House
 3. Click Train
 4. Wait.
-Loss decreases
+Loss may decrease.

 It must say which cave/house it is in just by feeling the walls / allowed movements on grid.